priya-gitTest/Python-Packaging-with-Pixi/README.md

 # Learning Python packaging with Pixi

+## Introduction
-We will learn about the Python packaging in simple steps using a tool called [Pixi](https://prefix.dev/)
+This lesson introduces the basics of Python packaging using a tool called [Pixi](https://prefix.dev/).
+This course is designed for intermediate Python users.

 ================ Section below to be deleted =====================
 # The Carpentries Workbench Template Markdown Lesson